ranwez/LRRprofiler/README.md

 singularity run lrr_profiler0.1.sif --in_proteome <fastafile> --name <jobname> [--dev]
 ```

---in_proteome: Path of the proteome fasta file.
-The program will work if all sequence headers are parsed without description (i.e. ">OS01g10200" and not ">OS01g10200 expressed protein")

---name: Character string use for output directory and file names

---dev: If provided, the pipeline will retain the working directory containing temporary files

 Using the example file :
 ```
 singularity run lrr_profiler0.1.sif --in_proteome Arabidopsis_Thaliana_reviewed_proteom_SwissProt_05-2020.fasta --name ARATH
 ```

+#### Pipeline options
+--in_proteome: (mandatory) Path of the proteome fasta file.
+Currently, the program will work if all sequence headers are parsed without description (i.e. ">OS01g10200" and not ">OS01g10200 expressed protein")

+--name: (mandatory) Character string use for output directory and file names

+--dev: (optional) If provided, the pipeline will retain the working directory containing temporary files